 The general mechanism of infection related to in-dwelling polymers can be summarized as follows: Free floating microorganisms attach to the plastic surface.
 Colonies of bacteria grow and permanently anchor to plastic surface.
 A biofilm formation results as colonies grow and mature.
 Infection occurs when biofilm detaches from plastic substrate.

 Foster Antimicrobial Technologies

-Polymer-based technology, also known as quaternary ammonium compounds, rely on positively charged polyatomic ions to fight infection.
-These quats are blended with polymers forming a permanent bond and retain their ionic charge independent of solution pH to which they are exposed.
-This newer technology offers considerable promise in cost and performance relative to other microbicides.
+Foster Quaternary Ammonium Compounds – Quaternary Ammonium Compounds are polymer-based antimicrobials that rely on positively charged polyatomic ions to fight infection in medical device applications.
+These “quats” are blended with polymers to form a permanent bond and retain their ionic charge independent of solution pH.
+This revolutionary technology offers considerable promise in cost and performance relative to other solutions, particularly silver.